Multiple Mechanisms in Proton-Induced Nucleon Removal at $\sim$100 MeV/Nucleon: Abstract

 \section{Abstract}

-We report on the proton-induced one-nucleon removal reaction from the neutron-deficient $^{14}$O nucleus with large proton-to-neutron separation energy asymmetry $S_n-S_p$ = 18.6~MeV at 94~MeV/nucleon.
-The measured inclusive cross sections and parallel momentum distributions (PMDs) of the $^{13}$N and $^{13}$O residues are compared to the state-of-the-art reaction models.
-It is shown that, in addition to the quasifree knockout, the inelastic scattering and nucleon transfer contribute about 50\% and 30\% to the proton and neutron removal, respectively.
-These processes should be considered in analyses of one-nucleon removal cross sections measured at intermediate energies for quantitative nuclear-structure studies.
+We report on the first proton-induced single proton- and neutron-removal reactions from the neutron-deficient $^{14}$O nucleus with large Fermi-surface asymmetry $S_n-S_p$ = 18.6~MeV at $\sim$100 MeV/nucleon, a widely used energy regime for rare-isotope studies.
+The measured inclusive cross sections and parallel momentum distributions of the $^{13}$N and $^{13}$O residues are compared to the state-of-the-art reaction models, with nuclear structure inputs from many-body shell-model calculations.
+Our results provide the first quantitative contributions of multiple reaction mechanisms including the quasifree knockout, inelastic scattering and nucleon transfer processes.
+It is shown that the inelastic scattering and nucleon transfer, usually neglected at such energy regime, contribute about 50\% and 30\% to the loosely bound proton and deeply bound neutron removal, respectively.
+These multiple reaction mechanisms should be considered in analyses of inclusive one-nucleon removal cross sections measured at intermediate energies for quantitative investigation of single-particle strengths and correlations in atomic nuclei.

-The nucleon single-particle (SP) motion is one of the most important properties of nuclei \cite{Bohr1969}.
-The first successful model for the description of the nuclear SP properties is the Independent Particle Model (IPM) \cite{mayer49, haxeljensensuess49}, assuming nucleons move freely in an effective mean-field potential.
-It was revealed later by ($\textit{e}$,$\textit{e}'\textit{p}$) experiments on stable nuclei that the SP strengths, quantified by the so called spectroscopic factors (SFs), are reduced by (30--40)\% relative to the IPM predictions~\cite{lapikas93, dickhoff04}.
-The ``quenching" of the SP strengths has been attributed to short- and long-range correlations~\cite{dickhoff04}.
-One main focus of today's nuclear physics is to extend these studies towards the proton and neutron driplines to better understand nuclear structure and many-body nuclear forces~\cite{Otsuka2020,Nowacki2021}.
+The concept of independent particle motion has played a fundamental role for the study of quantum many-body systems, such as metallic clusters, atoms and nuclei \cite{Pandharipande1997}.
+For the nuclear many-body systems, a first-order description was realized via the independent particle model \cite{mayer49,haxeljensensuess49,Bohr1969}, in which nucleons move freely in an effective mean-field potential provided by all the other nucleons.
+Nucleon-nucleon correlations should be added for a realistic description of nuclear properties.
+It was first revealed by ($\textit{e}$,$\textit{e}'\textit{p}$) experiments on stable nuclei that the nuclear single-particle strengths, quantified by the so-called spectroscopic factors, are reduced by (30--40)\% relative to the independent particle model predictions \cite{lapikas93, Kramer2001}.
+The ``quenching" of the single-particle strengths has been attributed to long-range \cite{dickhoff04,Barbieri2009} and short-range \cite{Piasetzky2006,Subedi2008,Hen2014, Duer2018} correlations, whose investigations have significantly improved our understanding of the strongly correlated nuclear many-body system and led to new insights for dense nuclear matter such as neutron stars \cite{Ding2016,Fomin2017}.
+One main focus of today’s nuclear physics is to extend the correlation studies toward the proton and neutron driplines \cite{Paschalis2020,Aumann2021}.